 Let’s have a look at each of these:

 Coding reliability thematic analysis necessitates the work of multiple coders, and the design is specifically intended for research teams.
-With this type of analysis, codebooks are typically fixed and are rarely altered, except in cases where the codes do not match the data.
+With this type of analysis, codebooks are typically fixed and are rarely altered.

 The benefit of this form of analysis is that it brings an element of intercoder reliability where coders need to agree upon the codes used, which means that the outcome is more rigorous as the element of subjectivity is reduced.
 In other words, multiple coders discuss which codes should be used and which shouldn’t, and this consensus reduces the bias of having one individual coder decide upon themes.